lemlac/mulem/docs/reference.md

 -- Prints "This string is broken up into multiple parts."
 ```

 You can also write multi-line strings.
 A common issue in programming languages is how to fix the issue of leading whitespace in a multi-line string.
-Mu uses significant whitespace, so unintenting the string wouldn't work.
+Mulang uses significant whitespace, so unintenting the string wouldn't work.
 We don't want all the leading whitespace to be in the string, but how to we solve this?
-You can write a multi-line string in Mu in the following way:
+You can write a multi-line string in Mulang in the following way:

 1. Start with 3 quotation marks `"""` + a new-line.
 2. Start each line with a single quotation mark `"`.